 QR codes on flyers and posters regarding an event, where students can scan and have the event saved on their phone, or in classroom voting, where the QR code leads to a Google form where they could vote and submit information are just a couple of use cases.
 Additional use cases involve QR codes to help students with homework, where in case of a question, they can simply scan the QR code to get materials related to the lesson of the day.
 QR codes for teacher information, to digitally share projects are just a scratch on the surface of the uses of QR codes.

 6. Specimens and botanical gardens-

-Science related activities can be made more interactive and fun with the usage of QR codes on specimen bottles and science models.
-If the school or university has an open area which can be converted into a botanical garden, then each plant species can have a small QR code tagged along for species-specific information to be displayed upon scanning.
+Science-related activities can be made more interactive and fun with the usage of QR codes on specimen bottles and science models.
+If the school or university has an open area that can be converted into a botanical garden, then each plant species can have a small QR code tagged along for species-specific information to be displayed upon scanning.

 7. Image galleries and digital projects-

 The school can set up QR codes near different sections like the gym, lab and have image galleries of these sections embedded in the code.
 With most students leaning towards the ease of creating projects using technology, encouraging them to comprise their projects in QR codes or to cite the resources via QR codes could be steps towards interactive education.

 Frequently asked questions for QR code usage in schools and universities

 #1 What should be the optimal QR code placement and size?

 For QR codes to be effectively scanned, make sure the size is not below 1.2×1.2 inches.
 While size is an important matter, their placement is as well.
 Make sure they are always placed in a position where the students can identify and scan.
 They can be placed on flyers, notices, memos, textbooks where they can lead to audiobooks and related materials and so on.
 For optimal QR code placement, identification capability, distance, and size are the main factors.